GSA/fedramp-automation/documents/adr/0009-constraint-based-help-docs.md

 The team proposes Solution 4.
 To implement this solution, we will commit to steps below.

-1. The FedRAMP Team will request the maintainers of [metaschema-java](https://github.com/metaschema-framework/metaschema-java) and [oscal-cli](https://github.com/metaschema-framework/oscal-cli) to implement code to map props `help-url`, `help-text`, and `help-text-markdown` to the SARIF `helpUri` and `help` fields for constraints result outputs.
+1. The FedRAMP Team will request the maintainers of [metaschema-java](https://github.com/metaschema-framework/metaschema-java) and [oscal-cli](https://github.com/metaschema-framework/oscal-cli) to implement code to map props `help-url`, `help-text`, and `help-markdown` to the SARIF `helpUri` and `help` fields for constraints result outputs.
+The team will tunnel formatted help text data in Markdown syntax in a `prop`'s `value` with its current `string` data type as-is.
+We will _not_ propose a change to change its type or request an alternate Metschema structure to support inline Markdown with a [`markup-multiline`](https://pages.nist.gov/metaschema/specification/datatypes/#markup-data-types).

-2. After Step 1 is complete, A FedRAMP constraint style guide should recommend or require the use of `help-url`, `help-text`, and `help-text-markdown` props.
+2. After Step 1 is complete, A FedRAMP constraint style guide should recommend or require the use of `help-url`, `help-text`, and `help-markdown` props.
 Below is an example of how these properties can look in an example constraints files.

 ```xml
 <metaschema-meta-constraints xmlns="http://csrc.nist.gov/ns/oscal/metaschema/1.0">